Juan Fernández firecrown: Distribution and habitat

-The nominate subspecies of Juan Fernández firecrown is found only on Isla Róbinson Crusoe.
+The nominate subspecies of Juan Fernández firecrown is found only on Isla Róbinson Crusoe in the Juan Fernández Islands of Chile.
 The putative extinct subspecies S. f. leyboldi is attributed to Alejandro Selkirk Island.

 The species inhabits forests, thickets, and gardens, favoring shady areas.
 In summer, males are frequently seen in the island's only town, San Juan Bautista, feeding on the flowers of trees in Sonchus subgenus Dendroseris which are endemic to the island chain, and many of which are themselves critically endangered species.
 All of the breeding records are at elevations between 120 and 660 m.